Outtake: Rediscovery of the Necronomicon

 Or so the story goes.

 Half the population of Europe fell to the Black Death.
-For a period of seven years, from 1346 to 1353, one out of every two humans on the continent lost their lives—not to mention countless animals and livestock.
-In their desperation to find a cure, an escape from the slaughter that took king and peasant alike, every nobleman from Moscow to Lisbon ordered their physicians to scour every text, every manuscript, every scroll in existence.
+For a period of seven years, from 1346 to 1353, one out of every two humans on the continent lost their lives, along with countless animals and livestock.
+In their desperation to find a cure, an escape from a slaughter that took king and peasant alike, noblemen from Moscow to Lisbon ordered their physicians to scour every text, every manuscript, every scroll in their libraries.

-But you have to understand, this was a time, not just before printing, but indexing as well.
-Books were copied by hand and space was used as available, even where the copied texts had nothing to do with each other.
-The 12th century Codex Gigas, for example, contains a Vulgate Bible and several works by the Jewish historian Josephus along with a number of ancient Greek medical treatises by Hippocrates, Theophilus, and others.
-What’s worse, those texts weren’t appended to the end but were actually stuck between the Old and New Testaments.
+It was a painstaking enterprise.
+Every known volume in Europe had to be inspected one page at a time.
+Books then were copied by hand, and space was used as available.
+It was not uncommon that two texts, squeezed into the same binding, may have nothing to do with one another.
+The 12th century Codex Gigas, for example, contains a Vulgate Bible and several works by the Jewish historian Josephus along with ancient Greek medical treatises by Hippocrates, Theophilus, and others.
+Those texts weren’t appended to the end, as one might expect, but were bound chronologically between the Old and New Testaments.

-On top of that, monks often added commentaries in the margins—or erased texts outright.
-Since both vellum and parchment were rare and expensive, manuscripts of marginal value were sometimes bleached and copied over, creating what’s known as a palimpsest.
+Monks and scribes also added commentaries in the margins of some works that contained additional information, including quotes from or references to texts presumed lost.
+They also erased entire texts outright.
+Vellum and parchment were expensive, so manuscripts of marginal value were occasionally bleached and copied over, creating a palimpsest.

-That’s how its existence, long a rumor, was first confirmed.
+That’s how its existence, long a rumor, was first confirmed to the modern world.

-During the Black Death, a sorcerer, who was court physician to a nobleman in the Kingdom of Hungary, examined every written document in his lord’s possession for any facts or theories that might help combat the contagion that threatened to erase civilization.
-In the process, he came across a tenth-century copy of several ancient Greek works of geography—including one by Theophrastus, who was successor to Aristotle.
-At the bottom of each page, the unknown copyist—known only “the meister of Zakynthos”—kept a diary whereby he described how long it took to complete both the lettering and the geographical illuminations and under what conditions, with full stomach or empty.
+In a dairy, penned during the Black Death, a sorcerer and court physician in the Kingdom of Hungary, detailed his examination of every written document in his lord’s possession.
+He was looking for ancient knowledge, facts or theories that might help him combat the contagion that then threatened to erase civilization.
+In the lower stacks of an unnamed library, he came across a tenth-century copy of several ancient Greek works of geography—including one by Theophrastus, successor to Aristotle.
+At the bottom of each page, the unknown copyist, whom the sorcerer called “the meister of Zakynthos,” whimsically recorded how long it took to complete both the lettering and geographical illuminations and under what conditions—hot or cold weather, suffering or free of rheumatism, with full stomach or empty.

-It’s here that he makes casual reference to a completely different manuscript he had meticulously scraped clean in order to find enough vellum to appease his Abbott—his order having already slaughtered the last of the donkeys for food that winter.
-It was, he described, “a work of gibberish,” whose symbols “conformed to no alphabet known to the learned ancients nor to any man of high order in all of Christendom.”
+It’s here that the unnamed meister makes casual reference to a manuscript he had meticulously scraped clean in order to find enough vellum to appease his Abbott—his order having already slaughtered the last of the donkeys that winter for food.
+It was, he described, “a work of gibberish,” whose symbols “conformed to no alphabet known to the learned ancients nor to any high man of Christendom.”
 His only knowledge of it came from the accompanying illuminations, which were “abominable,” and full of “the surest marks of Satan upon the earth.”

 He should’ve burned it.
-But the simple man from a tiny island in the Ionian wanted his daily ration, which required continual copying and preserving to appease the master of his order.
+But the simple man from a tiny island in the Ionian wanted his daily ration, which required continual copying and preserving to appease the head of his order.

-So it was men the world over began searching for the missing “Zakynthite Atlas," upon whose pages was hidden something older.
+After the sorcerer’s vital clue was unearthed in the 17th century, men the world over began searching for the missing “Zakynthite Atlas," upon whose pages was hidden something far older still.

-It was a palimpsest, which meant visual inspection was useless.
-Special equipment was needed, which is why the Atlas wasn’t found for many centuries.
-Scholars at the University of Leipzig, using the newly developed technique of photography, were preserving vellum pages taken from a crumbling castle in Bavaria when, with the help of magnifying equipment, they noticed trace evidence of earlier markings.
-They put the pages under “differential illumination,” and living men once again laid eyes on the ancient and arcane “gibberish,” shining through the overlaid ink in a dark glow.
+Being a palimpsest, it could never be found by simple visual examination.
+Special equipment was needed, which is why it wasn’t discovered for several centuries.
+Scholars at the University of Leipzig, using the newly developed technology of photography, put the pages of Theophrastian atlas, found in a tomb in Syria, under “differential illumination,” and living men once again laid eyes on the ancient and arcane gibberish, shining through the overlaid ink in a dark and surreal glow.